corsairmarks/combined_silfae_revisited/mod/README.md

 The Launcher will tell you that some mods are outdated - that is because the dependencies are both out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mods.

+Built for Stellaris version 3.1.* "Lem."
 Not compatible with achievements.

 ### File Overwrites

 This mod overwrites most of the Pop jobs definitions to account for the special Holofixit caste traits.
 It also overwrites all the Pop strata to implement Holofrixit energy-based Pop upkeep (instead of food).
-It's likely to break any time Stellaris makes changes to the underlying Pop strata, such as the anticipated changes for the upcoming 3.1 'Lem' minor release.
+It's likely to break any time Stellaris makes changes to the underlying Pop strata.
 These files are completely overwritten:

 * `common/pop_categories/00_social_classes.txt`
 * `common/pop_categories/01_gestalt_drones.txt`